ayreal/intro-to-javascript-notes/xhr-request.md

 #### Simple XHR
+Client by default does nothing with the response.
+We have to programatically tell the client what to do with the response.

 Generate a link to make the GET request to the API, and a div to store the results:
 ``` HTML